Frequently Asked Questions

 The best thing the applicant can do is to provide a completed application with accurate contact information including fax numbers, addresses, names, and e-mail addresses.

-The applicant should also practice a policy of full disclosure; if negative or possibly negative information is found and not disclosed, the process slows down quite a bit while Medical Staff Services does some investigating.
-Not providing complete information can completely halt the process, and ultimately may result in a recommendation for denial of appointment.
+The applicant should also practice a policy of full disclosure; if negative or possibly negative information is found and not disclosed, the process slows down quite a bit while Medical Staff Services investigates.
+Not providing complete information result in significant delays, and ultimately may result in a recommendation for denial of appointment.

-When the practitioner receives correspondence, whether via e-mail or hard copy, listing what is still needed, returning those items to Medical Staff Services promptly will help ensure fewer delays in the credentialing process; originals are not needed and it is fastest to respond via fax or e-mail.
-Promptly call the assigned Credentialing Coordinator with questions about the items on the list.
+When the practitioner receives correspondence listing what is still needed, returning those items to Medical Staff Services promptly will help assure fewer delays in the credentialing process; originals are not needed and it is fastest to respond via fax or e-mail.
+Promptly call the assigned Credentialing Coordinator with questions about items listed.

 Finally, if you call your references and prior post-graduate training or affiliates to request that they respond to our letters, faxes, or e-mails, this often speeds up the response time from those facilities.
-Delayed responses are the number one cause of delays in credentialing.
+Delayed responses from external sources are the number one cause of delays in credentialing.

 For the fastest processing, Medical Staff Services recommends: